CCHMC-SALT/attendance_tracker_dashboard/README.md

-## Guide for Using the CCHMC Attendance Tracking Dashboar
+## Guide for Using the CCHMC Attendance Tracking Dashboard

 1. Navigate to [salt.cchmc.org](https://salt.cchmc.org) and click on the link to complete the SALT user agreement: